maihao14/QuakeLabeler/docs/tutorials.rst

 Once you are informed the events has been found.
 The script will run into next step.
 ``QL`` will ask you to input following settings to generate datasets::

-    Please define your own expection for Seismic labled samples:
+    Please define your own expectation for Seismic labeled samples:

     How many samples do you wish to create?
 [1- ] (input MAX for all available waveform):